-Rayne Storm is a multi-talented hip-hop artist and producer who wrote his first play in the first grade and always maintained a passion for wordplay, storytelling and music.
-Born and raised in Sugar Hill, namesake of the creators of the hip-hop classic "Rapper's Delight" and also of the once notorious neighborhood on the edge of Harlem, Rayne lived through some of the best and worse life has to offer.
-Inspired by those experiences and the ability of great musicians to mold them into music, Rayne began to take rhyming serious after watching two of his favorite artists, Snoop Dogg & Dr. Dre perform live in Times Square and a chance meeting with Jay-Z in 2000.
+Rayne Storm, is an American born Hip-Hop artist and producer raised in Sugar Hill, namesake of the creators of the hip-hop classic "Rapper's Delight" and also of the once notorious neighborhood on the edge of uptown Harlem.
+Inspired by the trials and tribulations of his early life and exposure to the New York City Hip-Hop scene, Rayne began to take rhyming serious after watching two of his favorite artists, Snoop Dogg & Dr. Dre perform live in Times Square and a chance meeting with Jay-Z in 2000.

 While attending Edward A. Reynolds West Side High School, Rayne interned for Teen Talk Productions and was a Radio and Television Show host who later graduated with A's and an Honors Certificate in music.
 After graduation Rayne joined The Hip-Hop Project, a non-for-profit organization that gave youth with creative talent a place to grow and learn about the music business, most of whom came from tough upbringings.
 In 2005, a documentary on The Hip-Hop Project was released in theartes with sponsorship from Russell Simmons and executive produced by actor Bruce Willis and Queen Latifah.

 While at HHP, Rayne met Amber Ravenel and after a series of freestyle session, joined the young independent upstart Ravenel Records.
 With Ravenel, Rayne began recording some of his first studio tracks, producing his own songs and performing at several venues in New York City, getting his feet wet in the music industry for the first time.